The Basics of Financial Charts - Technical and fundamental analysts use of Financial Charts

 These are otherwise known as time series plots.
 If you take a look at any price charts, they contain an X axis – the horizontal axis, and a Y axis – the vertical axis.
 Price is always represented on the vertical axis and the X axis represents the time frame.

-By moving across the chart from left to right, you can see how an underlying security, such as a stock, has performed over time.
+By moving across the financial chart from left to right, you can see how an underlying security, such as a stock, has performed over time.
 Invaluable information can be gleaned from reading charts, such as highs and lows, trends, and turning points.

 Technical analysts utilize charts on a daily basis.
 By viewing the past performance of stocks, commodities, indices or currency pairs, it is possible to map out trends and forecast future price movements.

-Charts and graphs offer a visual and quantifiable means of evaluating market data.
+Financial charts and graphs offer a visual and quantifiable means of evaluating market data.
 Provided there is a time frame and an associated price, any series of (X,Y) points can be plotted to form a graph.

 Fundamental analysts also use graphs in their daily routine, as do casual traders looking to spot the obvious and not so obvious features of an underlying asset’s performance.
 You can infer interesting data from analyzing charts, such as the effect of major market announcements that may appear to be unrelated to the performance of the asset under observation.

-When viewing charts, it is vital to pick a time frame that is best suited to the underlying asset.
+When viewing financial charts, it is vital to pick a time frame that is best suited to the underlying asset.
 There are many different data compressions you can view, including annual data, quarterly data, monthly data, weekly data, daily data and intraday data.

 The latter time frames are especially useful in Forex trading, where minor movements (represented by pips) routinely impact currency pairs.
 Short-term price movements are associated with weekly, daily and intraday trading charts, while long-term price movements are best suited to monthly, quarterly and yearly charts.

-Different Types of Charts
+Different types of Financial Charts

 There are several popular charts used for displaying time and price data: